erniebrodeur/xscreen_usb_unlocker/README.md

 		$ xscreen_usb_unlocker -d 1234:ABCD

+		$ xscreen_usb_unlocker -d 1234:

+		$ xscreen_usb_unlocker -d :ABCD

 You can also save these so you don't have to retype them, or have them in your history:

 		$ xscreen_usb_unlocker -s SERIAL -d 1234:ABCD --save-config

 Last, it can be daemonized, if this happens it will write a log to your homedirectory in: `~/.logs/xscreen_usb_unlocker.log`.
-After you've saved your config, this is the simplest way to enable/disable it.

 		$ xscreen_usb_unlocker -D

-You can control logging and the logfile as well, likely I will disable the log for the 1.0 release.
+If a config file is present, it assumes you want to daemonize and it assumes you want logging enabled.
+I will likely disable logging for a release version.
+But automatic daemonizing is nice
+.
 If you unlock xscreensaver by hand, you are not disabling this, the next time you plug/unplug your usb device, it will lock again.
 This is useful if for some reason your usb device isn't available, you can still use your system as normal.

 ## SECURITY